rdmcclain16/fitness-app/user-stories.md

 # Stretch Goals
-- As a person with an advanced fitness level, I want to learn use the app to track my calories burned on average.
+- As a user, I want to learn use the app to track my calories burned on average.
-- As a fitness trainer, I want potential clients to fill out a form so that I can be prepared for our first meeting
-- As a user, I want to learn about healthy eating specific to me so I can be more knowledgeable about my body.
+- As a user, I want to learn about healthy eating specific to my goals.
-- As a health physician , I want to provide my patient’s with an app, so they can live healthier lives.
-- As a nutritionist I want to offer dietary input so that there’s less confusion as to what eating habits are helpful or not.